 - 1. Place the new image files and MX7Update on a SD card. - 2.
-Put the MX7 Tecton in Suspend Mode and remove the main battery pack. - 3.
-Lift the rubber barrier and slide the SD card out of the slot.
+Place the MX7 Tecton in Suspend Mode and remove the main battery.

+- 3. Lift the rubber barrier and slide the SD card out of the slot.
 Do not remove the rubber barrier.
-The MX7 Tecton may not have a SD card in the slot because the OS is in flash.

-- 4. Place the SD flash card with new image files on it into the SD slot.
+The MX7 Tecton may not have a SD card in the slot because the OS is in flash. - 4.
+Place the card with the new image files on it into the SD slot.
 The label on the SD card should be facing up. - 5.
 Launch MX7UPDATE.EXE in My Device > Storage Card. - 6.
-Verify the desired checkboxes are checked and the unwanted checkboxes are not checked. - 7.
+Verify the Target OS = WinMobile check box is checked - 7.
 Important: If a failure occurs during the update, DO NOT RESTART (or coldboot).
-Follow the instructions on the screen to Exit the update utility.
-Restart the update utility.

-8. Tap Start to start the update.
+Follow the instructions on the screen to Exit the update utility then restart the update utility. - 8.
+Tap Start to start the update.
 The check box is dimmed when the Update is processing.
 Do not touch the device until the install/update is complete.

-- 9. When the image load process is complete, tap the Yes button to complete the upgrade process.
-Tap the No button to restart later. - 10.
-When the process is finished, remove the SD card (if desired), replace the rubber barrier and replace the main battery.
-Turn the MX7 Tecton on. - 11.
-Check the OS update version by viewing the About or About Info Settings panel. - Note: If the application displays "Update OS Image Failed" or "Update Boot Loader Image Failed", do not Restart the system manually.
+When the bootloader process is complete, tap the Yes button to reboot to complete the update process.
+Tap the No button and the update is not complete.

+When the process is finished (MX7 Tecton has restarted), remove the SD card, replace the rubber barrier and replace the main battery.
+Turn the MX7 Tecton on.

+Check the OS update version by viewing the About Info (or About LXE) Settings panel.

+Note: If the application displays "Update OS Image Failed" or "Update Boot Loader Image Failed", do not Restart the system manually.
 Perform a warm boot, then try the upgrade again.
-Restarting will cause a system crash, since there is no valid image in the system.
+Restarting will cause a system crash, since there is no valid image in the MX7 Tecton system.